 In the following years we have become fully integrated into the village, which is part rural, part second homes for Parisians.
 It is a delightful mix of cultures all coming together for local traditions and festivals.
 The highlight being the medieval pageant in August where most of the village takes part in unfolding the fascinating history of Montréal.
 I am often invited to play the English King, Edward the Third who laid siege to Montréal, in 1380.
 As this is a somewhat controversial part, I try to opt for performing as a jolly monk, which also avoids the necessity of wearing tights.

 Christine walks the medieval St James’s routes across Europe, one of which starts close to us in the beautiful town of Vézelay.
 She has written a light-hearted book ‘Walking Back to Happiness’ describing her experiences, plus a children’s book ‘Cowardy, Cowardy Custard‘ which is published in both French and English.
 I keep busy as the president of a small music society.
 We have concerts in our barn, both classical and popular, occasionally hosting choirs from the UK who wish to travel abroad and perform as part of a holiday break.
 The money we raise supports children in their musical studies.

 The surrounding country-side and the Morvan National Park are the perfect place if you love animals.
-We have a two Bearded Collies, the elderly Custard, and three year old Crumble plus our cat Rhubarb, who rules the roost.
+We have a Bearded Collie, four year old Crumble, plus our cat Rhubarb who rules the roost.
 We grow vegetables with the help of our gardener Henri, and pumpkins in the Autumn – Christine’s passion.
 Our apple and cherry trees supply us with fresh fruit for the table.